Bayer-Group/BayerCLAW/doc/deployment.md

     If you're using the default VPC provided by AWS, any of the subnets should be suitable (it's best to use more than one).
 For custom VPCs, be sure to choose a subnet with outbound internet access.

+The following options are highly specialized and may be safely ignored if they make no sense to you:

 - **Security group IDs (optional):** If your jobs need network access to external resources, you can specify one or more custom security groups that permit traffic to reach those resources.
-Otherwise, you can use the `Auto` feature to have BayerCLAW create a suitable security group.
+Otherwise, you can use the `auto` feature to have BayerCLAW create a suitable security group.

+- **Custom AMI ID (optional):** BayerCLAW normally allows the Batch service to choose the best Amazon Machine Image (AMI) to run each job with.
+However, BayerCLAW does allow you to specify a custom-built AMI to use if desired.
+The AMI ID should be of the form `ami-1234567890123456`.

+- **Logging destination (optional):** Some AWS accounts may perform real-time aggregation or analysis on the logging messages produced by BayerCLAW.
+If so, you can provide the ARN of the logging destination stream.

 ## Installation
 1. In the CloudFormation console for your AWS account, click on the `Create stack` button.